-The mind-numbing task of compiling that information has been performed and provided by https://thatoneprivacysite.net, which provides information about nearly 200 VPNs.
-Of those VPNs, 112 are listed as having affiliate/reseller programs.
-Only seven VPN services of those 112 require that their affiliate/reseller provide full disclosure of the VPN to affiliate relationship as per the FTC Endorsement Guidelines!
-(I compiled this data in January 2019.)
+The mind-numbing task of compiling that information has been performed and provided by VPN Comparison by That One Privacy Guy, which had, in the dataset of January 2019, compiled information about nearly 200 VPNs.
+Of those VPNs, 112 were listed as having affiliate/reseller programs.
+Only seven VPN services of those 112 required that their affiliate/reseller provide full disclosure of the VPN to affiliate relationship as per the FTC Endorsement Guidelines!

-The seven “good guy” VPNs that have affiliate programs and “pass” this test (i.e., they do require full closure by their affiliates) are:
+The seven “good guy” VPNs that had affiliate programs and “passed” this test (i.e., they require full closure by their affiliates) were:

 - Private Internet Access

-Notable VPNs of the 105 that, according to the list, do not require full disclosure by their affiliates include:
+Well-known VPNs of the 105 that, according to the list, did not require full disclosure by their affiliates included: